douglashill/douglashill.github.io/README.md

 swift build
 ```

-Compile the executable and run it to generate the website:
+Compile the executable and run it to generate the website (use this to check code changes):

 ```sh
 swift run
 ```

-Generate the website while only compiling the executable if not present:
+Generate the website while only compiling the executable if not cached at `generate` (fastest option for previewing content if code and dependencies haven’t changed):

 ```sh
 ./cached-build.sh